 Ideally, you want to use as few SLIs as possible to accurately represent the tolerances of a given service.
 Typically, a service should have between two and six SLIs.
 If you have too few SLIs, you can miss valuable signals.
 If you have too many SLIs, your on-call team has too much to track with only marginal added utility.
 Remember, SLIs should simplify your understanding of production health and provide a sense of coverage.

-Choosing an SLO
+Choose an SLO

 An SLO is composed of the following values: